Person reviewing short-term loan options after receiving medical bills with existing debt

 Payday Loan 300% – 400%+ 14 – 30 days

-“Patients frequently don’t know that hospital billing departments have flexibility.
-Before taking out any loan, call the billing office directly and ask specifically about charity care eligibility and interest-free payment plans.
-Most hospitals prefer direct payment arrangements to collections.”
+According to the CFPB and consumer law advocates, patients frequently overlook the fact that hospital billing departments have flexibility.
+Before taking out any loan, calling the billing office directly to ask about charity care eligibility and interest-free payment plans is the single most cost-effective step most borrowers skip.
+Most hospitals prefer direct payment arrangements to collections, it is operationally simpler for them, which gives patients real negotiating room.

-For borrowers weighing short-term credit products against buy-now-pay-later medical financing options, our comparison of BNPL vs short-term loans and which one actually costs less breaks down the true price difference in concrete terms.
+Our comparison of BNPL vs short-term loans and which one actually costs less breaks down the true price difference in concrete terms for borrowers weighing short-term credit products against buy-now-pay-later medical financing options.

 What Are the Real Risks of Short-Term Loans When You’re Already in Debt?